dfeldman/webInk/README.md

 ## Quick Start

 1) Start the server on a Raspberry Pi or laptop: docker run --rm -p 8000:8000 -p 8080:8080 -p 8091:8091 --name webink webink:1.0.0

-2) Use the captive Wi-Fi portal (SSID: webInk-01) to configure your device with your Wi-Fi credentials
+2) Use ESPHome Web to flash the pre-built firmware image for your device, or build a custome firmware image using the ESPHome IDE.

-3) Use ESPHome Web to flash the pre-built firmware for your device
+3) Use the captive Wi-Fi portal (SSID: webInk-01) to configure your device with your Wi-Fi credentials.

 4) The device will display its own IP address on-screen.
 Navigate to the web configuration interface on that IP address, and configure it to point at the webInk server.

-  * (The default server address is homeassistant.local, which will automatically connect if you happen to be running it on the same server as Home Assistant.
-It's fine if you are not, though.)
+(By default, the server address is homeassistant.local, so it will automatically connect if you happen to be running the webInk server on the same box as Home Assistant and mDNS is working.
+It's fine if you use a separate server, though - they are not integrated in any way.)

 ## Components
 ### Python Server